samiralam/rules-compendium/docs/phb/6-equipment/index.md

 #### Waterskin [(2 SP)](/equipment/442-waterskin)

 A Waterskin holds up to 4 pints.
-If you don’t drink sufficient water, you risk [dehydration](/sources/dnd/free-rules/rules-glossary#DehydrationHazard) (see the [rules glossary](/sources/dnd/phb-2024/rules-glossary#DehydrationHazard)).
+If you don't drink sufficient water, you risk [dehydration](/sources/dnd/free-rules/rules-glossary#DehydrationHazard) (see the [rules glossary](/sources/dnd/phb-2024/rules-glossary#DehydrationHazard)).

 Mounts and Vehicles
 -------------------

 A mount can help you move more quickly through the wilderness, but its primary purpose is to carry gear that would otherwise slow you down.
-The [Mounts and Other Animals table](#MountsandOtherAnimals) shows each animal’s carrying capacity.
-See [appendix B](/sources/dnd/phb-2024/creature-stat-blocks/) for the animals’ stat blocks.
+The [Mounts and Other Animals table](#MountsandOtherAnimals) shows each animal's carrying capacity.
+See [appendix B](/sources/dnd/phb-2024/creature-stat-blocks/) for the animals' stat blocks.

 ### Mounts and Cargo